-In my mind, success can include all the things listed above and more, but one major ingredient to real success is making a positive difference in the lives of others.
-As my friend Joe Martin once said to me, “I want to do well for myself in my career and finances while doing good for others.”
-That sounds like a winning strategy to me.
+While success can encompass these descriptions, a major ingredient that should be included in any definition is making a positive difference in the lives of others.
+As my friend Joe Martin once told me, “I want to do well in my career while doing good for others.”
+This sounds like a winning success strategy to me!

 7 Traits of People Who Make A Difference

-Consistency and Perseverance.
-Making a difference doesn’t mean you work hard for the short-term; it takes hard work for the long haul.
-How many life-changing stories are never written because people give up?
-Success often comes to those who are simply willing to outlast everyone else.
-That’s why veteran teachers, coaches, and leaders can tell story after story of how they’ve seen peoples’ lives changed for the better.
-They’ve been around for a while, and their stick-to-it-tiveness is often the catalyst that brings about a positive change.
+Persistence.
+How many life-changing stories are never written because people give up too soon?
+Success comes to those who consistently show up over the long haul.
+This is why veteran teachers, business people, coaches, and leaders can tell story after story of how they have seen peoples’ lives changed for the better.
+They’ve been around the block a few times, and their stick-to-it-tiveness has been a catalyst for positive change.

 People-Person.
-This is not to say introverted people cannot make a difference in the lives of others—THEY CAN!
-In fact, some of the most dynamic difference-makers I’ve met are much shier than I am.
-But while our styles differ, we are passionate about the same thing—seeing positive change in people’s lives.
+This is not to say introverts cannot make a difference in people’s lives—THEY CAN.
+In fact, some of the most dynamic difference-makers I’ve met are shier than I am.
+But while our styles differ, we are passionate about the same thing—seeing positive change in others.
 Simply put, how can you make a difference in someone’s life if you are not interested in that someone?

 Truth-Teller.
-Everyone struggles with saying hard things to other people, but difference-makers are willing to say the tough stuff because the truth, spoken clearly and compassionately, leads to change… and more often than not, to growth as well.
-With that said, difference-makers know how to balance “directness” with “gentleness.”
-Additionally, they are good at reading people.
-They know the same boiling water will harden eggs and soften carrots, so they are careful with how they communicate hard truths to others.
+It’s tough to share hard truths with others.
+However, difference-makers are willing to engage in tough conversations because they know the truth, when shared clearly and compassionately, can lead to growth.
+At the same time, difference-makers know how to balance directness with gentleness because they also know boiling water can harden eggs or soften carrots.
+This means they are careful with how they communicate hard truths to others.

 Lifelong Learner.
-People who make a difference are always adding extra crayons to their crayon box.
+Successful people who make a difference are always looking to add new crayons to their crayon box.
 Why?
-To use another analogy, they realize that if they think they’re ripe, they rot…but as long as they stay humble and green, they grow.
+To use another analogy, they realize when they think they are ripe, they rot.
+But as long as they stay humble and green, they grow.

 Deliver the Goods.
-Business success is seen when a company over delivers on value.
-In the same way, difference-makers consistently seek to over deliver in their relationships by practicing active listening, being encouragers, and looking for ways to serve.
+A business is successful when it over-delivers value.
+In the same way, difference-makers gain success by seeking to over-deliver in relationships through active listening, encouraging others, and looking for ways to serve.